ozgurnew/working-copy/README.md

  <br />
  <br />
  <br />
 To pick Good SLIs picked for K8S.
-I focused on the reason K8S used in the first place.
+I focused on the reasons K8S used in the first place.
 It's primarily used for high availability and scalability.
 Among all candidate metrics, 6 of them seemed crucial to me:
 <br />
 1. "Average running K8S pods": shows that k8s is running.<br />
 2. "Remaining allocatable memory".
 This shows that k8s still has memory to operate.<br />
 3. "Avg CPU Usage Percentage".
-Calculated as 13 on Idle if it's near to 90, it may say a lot about the k8s scalability.<br />
+Calculated as 7-8% on Idle if it's near to 90, it may say a lot about the k8s scalability.<br />
 4. "Restarts" Restarts can be a good indicator of problems in Kubernetes.
 Due to the nature of Kubernetes, it's so easy to fall into an over-provisioning trap.
 Keeping this metric in front can say about the health even though the k8s is highly available and ok on other metrics.<br />
 5. "Healthy pods" on 1st metric pods are running, but frequently, due to the nature of Kubernetes in case of failure, pods can continue running, but the service may not work.<br />
 6. "Kubernetes Rest Api Response Latency" I wanted to add a latency metric so it may say a lot about the service's performance.
 Degraded performance can be explained with high delays, which often may start other errors due to timeouts.<br />